microsoft/ivy/doc/examples/testing/specification.md

 clients.
 Specifications about sequences of events in time are often referred to as *temporal* specifications.

-A common approach to tempral specification is to define a specialized logical notation called a [*temporal logic*](http://plato.stanford.edu/entries/logic-temporal).
+A common approach to temporal specification is to define a specialized logical notation called a [*temporal logic*](http://plato.stanford.edu/entries/logic-temporal).
 These notations make it possible to write succinct temporal specifications,